-After installing the audio driver, the HD Audio Manager icon implementation area.
+After installing the audio driver, the HD Audio Manager icon im will appear in the notification area.
 Double-click the icon to access the HD Audio Manager.

 (Note) 2/4/5.1/7.1-Channel Audio Configurations:

 Refer to the following for multi-channel speaker configurations.